hristoast/openmw/docs/source/reference/modding/settings/GUI.rst

 The value is composed of four floating point values representing the red, green, blue and alpha channels.
 The alpha value is currently ignored.

-The override happens if all of the possible answers available to the NPC were already "heard" by the player.
+The color is overridden if all possible actor responses to the topic keyword has already been seen by the player.
-It is possible for some topics to *never* become exhausted, as even though an answer is theoritically available, the conditions necessary to see it makes it practically unreachable.
+It is possible for some topics to *never* become exhausted, as even though an answer is theoretically available, its filtering conditions cannot be met.